varunkatta/spark/docs/cluster-overview.md

 In addition to the above, there is experimental support for Kubernetes.
 [Kubernetes](https://kubernetes.io/) is an open-source platform for providing container-centric infrastructure.
-Kubernetes support is being actively developed in a [Spark-Kubernetes](https://github.com/apache-spark-on-k8s/spark) fork and will eventually merge into the Apache Spark project.
-For documentation, refer to the project [README](https://github.com/apache-spark-on-k8s/spark/blob/branch-2.1-kubernetes/README.md).
+Kubernetes support is being actively developed in an [apache-spark-on-k8s](https://github.com/apache-spark-on-k8s/spark) Github org and will eventually merge into the Apache Spark project.
+For documentation, refer to that project README.

 # Submitting Applications